 Once your windows are freshly cleaned and scraped, it’s time to use some of the many iterations of weatherstripping available for drafty windows and warped doors.
 Keep up with repairs, caulking, and sealing to limit unwanted air movement at your window.

 Cellular, known as honeycomb, are the best energy-efficient shades.
 Both outside and inside mount have advantages; your room will feel warmer in the winter.
-Pull your shades closed during the hottest period of the day to feel cooler in the summer.
+Pull your shades closed during the hottest day to feel cooler in the summer.

 Similarly, lined drapes protect the room from feeling drafty and prohibit the hot sun from overheating your room.